Sutton-Page/Android-Hangman-Game/README.md

 # Project Description
-This project was a final assignment for my Android Development class in college.
-We were tasked with creating an app for the final project and me and a classmate decided to create a simple hangman game.
+This project was my final assignment for an Android Development class in college.
+For the final project, a classmate and I decided to create a simple Hangman game.

 ## Project Screenshots
 ### Main Page